vinay1212/maintainance_auto/README.md

 •	ENGINEER MODULE – The engineer module is for those engineers or workers who fix the complaints assigned to them and provide a feedback for the same.
 •	USER MODULE – The user module is for the hostel residents or even the staff who would want to complain.

-CONCLUSION
-This project can help save time in many aspects and will be of much use for students that need to fix problems at a faster rate.
-With our project, we aim at making a digital well-being and less time consuming way to register complaints in an organized and systematic manner in VIT’s database.
-Our project will be take our an idea evaluation for VIT’s software development circle.